 Composite fences are becoming increasingly popular as they are long-lasting and can last up to two decades.
 They also require little maintenance and are resistant to mold and rot.
-Installing a composite fence takes several days and requires help from one or more people to pour concrete as well as manoeuvre composite fence panels and posts.
+Installing a composite fence takes several days and requires help from one or more people to pour concrete as well as maneuver composite fence panels and posts.
 You can look for composite fencing panels that attach to fence posts with ease, making it an easier project when compared to installing a wooden fence.
-The team at Build Deck believe a composite fence is not only an environmentally conscious, but it also adds privacy to an outdoor space.
+The team at Principality Plastics believes a composite fence is not only environmentally conscious, but it also adds privacy to an outdoor space.

 that said, let’s look at how you can install composite fence panels.
 Keeping in mind that these instructions can change depending on the foundations.

 To begin with, determine the amount of composite fence you will need to get the job done.
 Figure out how many composite fence panels you will need to install for your fence to be sturdy.
 Leave an expansion gap of 6 millimetres between the post and the fence slat.
 This will allow for the thermal reaction of the material used to temperature changes.
 Additionally, when you are measuring between post supports, allow for a spacing that equals 1896mm: 6mm for the fence slat expansion, 90mm for fence post width and 18000mm for the width of the fence slat.
 Planning your fence before buying materials and digging will help you reduce costs and avoid buying excess materials.

 Dig the Post Holes